 1 - Make Frequent, Frivolous Decisions

-But the wanderer has no such pressure.
-They've made trade-offs that allow them to have free time, and thus they have the mental and temporal flexibility to stop and smell the flowers, or even veer off into the undergrowth.
+The wanderer has no such pressure.
+They've made trade-offs that afford them free time, and thus they have the mental and temporal flexibility to stop and smell the flowers, or even veer off into the undergrowth.

 A good wander starts with one or a few lightweight goals.
 These goals can and should be abandoned if something better comes along.